indiqusdocs/stpi/docs/Compute/Kubernetes/CreatingaKubernetesCluster.md

 ---
 # Creating a Kubernetes Cluster

-To create a Kubernetes cluster on an advanced VPC AZ, follow the below steps:
+To create a Kubernetes cluster on an advanced VPC AZ, follow these steps:

 1. Navigate to **Compute > Kubernetes**.
 	![New Kubernetes Cluster](img/KubernetesCluster1.png)